bitslip6/bitfire/README.md

 whitelist_enable = true
 ```

 *5.* Enable core web filter.
-The web filter blocks malicious requets like XSS and SQLi as well as many others.
+The web filter blocks malicious requets like XSS, LFI, RCE and SQLi as well as many others.
 The entire web filter can be enabled or disabled with the *web_filter_enabled* parameter.
 We recommend
 the following configuration:
 ```ini